-- Medium Term PASA (MT PASA): this assessment covers a 24 to 36 month period starting from the first Sunday after publication.
-Inputs provided by participants are published on a 3 hourly cycle, often out to 36 months, and outputs of the assesment are published weekly to a daily resolution out to 24 months. - Short Term PASA (ST PASA): this assessment covers the six trading days starting from the end of the trading day covered by the most recently published pre-dispatch schedule.
+- Medium Term PASA (MT PASA): this assessment covers the a 24 to 36 24 month period starting from the first Sunday after publication.
+Inputs provided by participants are published on a 3 hourly cycle, often out to 36 months, and outputs of the assessmenet It is updated and are published weekly to a daily resolution out to 24 months. - 2.
+Short Term PASA (ST PASA): this assessment covers the six trading days starting from the end of the trading day covered by the most recently published pre-dispatch schedule.
 It is updated and published every two hours to a trading interval resolution.

-MT PASA assesses power system security and reliability under a minimum of 10% Probability of Exceedance (POE) and 50% POE demand conditions based on production unit availabilities submitted by market participants, with due consideration to planned transmission and relevant distribution outages and limits.
+MT PASA assesses power system security and reliability under a minimum of 10% Probability of Exceedance (POE) and 50% POE demand conditions based on generator-production unit availabilities submitted by market participants, with due consideration to planned transmission and relevant distribution outages and limits1.
 The reliability standard is a measure of the effectiveness, or sufficiency, of installed capacity to meet demand and is defined in clause 3.9.3C of the Rules.